 Appeal.
-A request for a review of the Floodplain Administrator's interpretation of any provision of this ordinance or a request for a variance.
+A request for a review of the Floodplain Administrator's interpretation of any provision of this chapter.

 ASCE 24.
 A standard titled Flood Resistant Design and Construction that is referenced by the Florida Building Code.
 ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.